thoo/sandbox-runtime-py/README.md

 # Anthropic Sandbox Runtime (Python)

+This repo mirrors the TypeScript implementation at https://github.com/anthropic-experimental/sandbox-runtime.

 A Python implementation of the Sandbox Runtime - a lightweight sandboxing tool for enforcing filesystem and network restrictions on arbitrary processes at the OS level, without requiring a container.

 `srt-py` uses native OS sandboxing primitives (`sandbox-exec` on macOS, `bubblewrap` on Linux) and proxy-based network filtering.
 It can be used to sandbox the behaviour of agents, local MCP servers, bash commands and arbitrary processes.